 2016 – today

 By 2016, the company expanded the game’s mission even further.
-In addition to universality, tolerance and the inclusion of diverse population groups were added.
+In addition to universality and tolerance, the inclusion of diverse population groups was added.
 The new Uno will unite people with certain disabilities and healthy individuals at the same table.

-To reflect modern values, the company changed the logo and released a unique Uno ColorAdd deck, which allowed color-blind people to play the board game.
+To reflect modern values, the company changed the logo and released a unique Uno ColorAdd deck that allows color-blind people to play the board game.

 The red oval and bright 3D yellow letters with black ends made the emblem majestic.
 The sheen of the ends created the impression that the symbols were made of granite.
 The logo conveyed scale, representing a global game played in different countries.

-The white outline of the letters created an association with card shirts with a white border.
+The white outline of the letters evoked card shirts with a white border.

 2020